e0425705/ip/docs/README.md

 		Format for DATETIME is YYYY-MM-DDtHHmm, where
 		YYYY = year, MM = month, DD = day, HH = hour, mm = minute
-	delete x - removes the task located at index x of the list find y - looks for task description with y included save - this saves the current list bye - this terminates the program
+	delete x - removes the task located at index x of the list find x - looks for task description with x included save - saves the current list
+	bye - terminates the program
 --------------------------------------------------------------------------------------------
 ```